- K

-In one of my previous transactions involving an airline company, the Chief Operating Officer actually sits openly in the geographical centre of the entire office, no walls, no barriers, just a table with a desktop computer and stacks of documents.
-When I asked them why they had done it this way, they said it was to ensure that the key person is easily accessible by everyone in the office - much like the control tower of an airport.
+When I asked them why they had arranged the seating this way, they said it was to ensure the key person is readily accessible by everyone in the office, much like the control tower of an airport.

 So it takes a bit of getting used to when I get to sit in a glass box.

-While I don’t see this as a privilege, there is indeed a price for people who sit in a glass box.
-There are subtle ‘expectations’.
-Expectations on capability, responsibilitiy, and many more.
-People on the outside usually see those sitting inside glass boxes as 'senior management' regardless of whether they think so.
+There are unspoken ‘expectations’.
+Expectations on capability, responsibilities, and many more.
+People sitting on the outside usually see those sitting on the inside as 'senior management' regardless of whether they really are.

-Over the last couple of years, I've been observing, listening, reflecting and even experimenting through interactions with different people, in the process constantly asking myself - what makes an outstanding leader, how do people learn management skills and if business schools really impart any tangible (and usable) skills on this.
-After all, there are many academic modules covering organisational behaviour, strategy, international business, as well as many ideologies drawing references to notable thought leaders and practitioners: Peter Drucker, Michael Porter, Jack Welch, Bob Iger and so on...
+Over the last couple of years, I had been reflecting and discovering through interactions with different people, pondering - what makes a leader outstanding, how do people acquire the necessary management skills, and if business schools really provide any tangible knowledge on this.
+After all, there are many academic modules covering organisational behaviour and strategy.

 To contextualise this to military ops: The mission is everything.
 The spirit is: If it needs to be done, it will be done.
 And you'll do whatever it takes to get the job done.

-The reality is that most people (especially employees) only care about ability to the extent it affects their bonuses or whether or not they will need to work overtime.
+The reality is that most people, especially employees, only care about ability to the extent it affects their bonuses or whether or not they will need to work overtime.
 Looking good is overrated.
 Responsibility is not about taking credit but mostly also about the taking the rap when shit hits the fan.

 You will look stupid screwing up or when someone in your team screws up.
 But that's part of the job that no one tells you when you become a manager.
 It's not about taking credit for good performance but also 'taking credit' for the slip ups.